-The Psychological Impact Of A Pandemic
+The Impact Of A Pandemic

-The survey found that 77% of respondents reported experiencing decreased mood as a result of the COVID-19 pandemic, and about 76% saw a considerable increase in anxiety.
+The survey indicated that 77% of respondents reported experiencing decreased mood as a result of the COVID-19 pandemic, and about 76% saw a considerable increase in anxiety.
 73% say they experienced higher levels of stress and fatigue than usual since the start of the COVID-19 pandemic, while 56% of respondents experienced a considerable decline in their overall state of well-being, with only 44% of respondents reporting experiencing positive well-being.

 Overall, the respondents were assessed for a range of psychological impacts, including effects on their state of well-being, anxiety, sleep, and sociability since the start of the pandemic, along with social impacts directly attributed to the pandemic, such as major changes to occupational status, income and revenue, and marital/interpersonal relationships.